- Things to Know

 Colon polyp facts

-- Colon polyps are growths on the inner lining of the colon and are very common.
+- Colon polyps are growths on the inner lining of the colon (large intestine) and are very common.

 - Colon polyps are important because they may be, or may become malignant (cancerous).
-They also are important because based on their size, number, and histology, they can predict which patients are more likely to develop further polyps and colon cancer.
+They also are important because based on their size, number, and microscopic anatomy (histology); they can predict which patients are more likely to develop more polyps and colon cancer (colorectal cancer).

-- Changes in the genetic material of cells lining the colon are the cause of polyp formation.
+- Changes in the genetic material of cells lining the colon are the cause of polyps.

 - There are different types of colon polyps with differing tendencies to become malignant and abilities to predict the development of more polyps and cancer.
-It is important to recognize families with members who have familial genetic conditions causing polyps because some of these conditions are associated with a very high incidence of colon cancer, more than 80% among family members.
+It is important to recognize families with members who have familial genetic conditions causing polyps because some of these conditions are associated with a very high incidence of colon cancer, and the cancer can be prevented or discovered early.

 - Only a small proportion of polyps cause symptoms or signs.
-When they do, the symptoms and signs usually are the result of bleeding from the polyp.
+When they do, the symptoms and signs usually are the result of bleeding from the polyp and may include

 - Colon polyps are diagnosed by endoscopic colonoscopy, virtual colonoscopy, barium enema, and flexible sigmoidoscopy.